 Here’s what you need to know.

 A definition of MadTech

 The term MadTech was first coined back in 2015 by marketer consultant David Raab.
-He shared this MadTech chart via his Twitter, noting that MadTech combined the best assets of marketing and advertising technology.
+He shared this MadTech chart via his Twitter, noting that MadTech combined the best assets of marketing advertising and technology.
 For example, it brings together the personalized, individual reach of MarTech with the massive data pools of AdTech.
 When marketing technology and advertising technology marry, publishers fall into a position where they can cultivate customers at every conceivable digital domain.